 After this, the historical story of this city unfolded in 1803, when Maruthu Padiyar from Sivaganga had rebelled against the British, with the help of Kattabomman of Panchalamkurichi.
 And then as mentioned earlier, in the year 1910, Ramanathapuram was formed by joining two districts.

-Thiruppullani - It is another amazing religious site which is known for the presence of Shiva temples.
+It is another amazing religious site that is known for the presence of Shiva temples.
 One can see a great number of devotees here.
 This place is also quite famous for the Arudhra Festival which is held every December.

-Visit Devi Patinam - Also famous as Navashabashanam, this place is a coastal village which is situated here for a very long time.
+Also famous as Navashabashanam, this place is a coastal village which is situated here for a very long time.
 Furthermore, it is also believed as per the legends, that Lord Rama had worshipped the Navgrahas in this place.
-If you really want to taste the flavour of traditional India then this is the place where you should head to!
+If you really want to taste the flavor of traditional India then this is the place where you should head to!

-Visit Kurusadai Island - This amazing island is located in the western direction of the Pamban Bridge.
+This amazing island is located in the western direction of the Pamban Bridge.
 It is a great place for nature lovers.
-Travelling to this place would really be a fruitful experience for you and your family.
+Traveling to this place would really be a fruitful experience for you and your family.
 Owing to the fact that this place also has a rich marine life, it attracts a lot of scholars and researchers to this place.

-By Air - There are no direct flights to Ramanatha Puram.
-However, the nearest airports from this place are Madurai Airport which is located at an approx distance of 120km, and Tuticorin Airport which is located at a distance of around 125km from the town.
+There are no direct flights to Ramanatha Puram.
+However, the nearest airports from this place are Madurai Airport (IXM) which is located at an approx distance of 120km, and Tuticorin Airport (TCR) which is located at a distance of around 125km from the town.
 It would be convenient for you to catch a flight to these airports and cover further distance via a cab or some local transportation.